CMakePP/CMakePPLang/paper/paper.md

 That said, CMakePPLang has different coding practices, paradigms, and standards than the original CMake language, much in the same way that C++ coding differs from C coding despite some level of interoperability.
-Currently, CMakePPLang is used within the CMakePP organization as the foundation for two in-progress projects: CMakeTest and CMakeTest.
+Currently, CMakePPLang is used within the CMakePP organization as the foundation for two in-progress projects: CMakeTest and CMaize.
 CMakeTest provides a solution for unit testing CMake and CMakePPLang code.
 CMaize is a CMake tool to simplify interoperability between projects and writing their CMake build files.